SyberiaK/syberiak.github.io/README.md

   - [x] MOTD in the header
     - [x] Randomize MOTD
     - [ ] More MOTDs
-  - [ ] Resizing with window changing size
+  - [x] Resizing with window changing size
 - [x] Add input prompt
   - [x] The input prompt can expand horizontally and vertically
   - [x] Autofocus on the input prompt
+  - [ ] Use arrow keys to switch between previous inputs
 - [x] Add output section
 - [x] Get input from input prompt
 - [x] Parse command from input